top of page

 Krishna Avanti Policies

-The following statutory and Trust-wide policies and documents can be found (or are referenced) by clicking here.
+The following statutory and Trust-wide policies and documents can be found (or are referenced) on the Avanti Schools Trust website and can be accessed by clicking here.

 • Accessibility Plan